nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Service discovery
 ^^^^^^^^^^^^^^^^^

-Some clients - especially on iOS/Mac OS X - have problems finding the proper sync URL, even when explicitly configured to use it.
+Some clients - especially on iOS/macOS - have problems finding the proper sync URL, even when explicitly configured to use it.

 If you want to use CalDAV or CardDAV clients together with Nextcloud it is